-If you use a red skinned apple the applesauce will have a beautiful pink tinge.
+If you use a red-skinned apple, the applesauce will have a beautiful pink tinge.
 The jars you see here are 3 types of apples in canned applesauce.
-Can you pick out the Jona-gold?
-The Jona-Gold has a mottled red and yellow color which gives the applesauce a nice pink color.
+Can you pick out the Jona-Gold?
+The Jona-Gold has a mottled red and yellow color, which gives the applesauce a pink color.

-The basic idea behind how to make apple sauce is to cook the apples, mush them up, add sweetener if desired, getting rid of the skins and cores somewhere along the way.
+The basic idea behind how to make applesauce is to cook the apples, mush them up, and add sweetener if desired, getting rid of the skins and cores somewhere along the way.

-Wash, and quarter apples.
-Place in large pot (approx. 5-6 quart).
+Wash and quarter apples.
+Place in large pot (approx. 5-6 quarts in size).

 Don't overfill your pot as you need to be able to stir the apples

 Once (and only once!)
-I tried to cook all my apples at once in a huge stock-pot that I have... big mistake.
-I could not get the apples stirred up very well and they scorched to the bottom.
+I tried to cook all my apples at once in a huge stock pot that I have.
+Big mistake.
+I could not get the apples stirred up very well, so they scorched to the bottom.
 I rescued the apples off the top and continued.
-Sometimes we can try to save time but only make more problems.
+Sometimes, we can try to save time, but only make more problems.

 Tip: Thinner slices will soften much faster.

-Place slices in a large pot, (see my over filled stock-pot fiasco above) add 1 cup water to prevent sticking.
+Place slices in a large pot (see my overfilled stock pot fiasco above), adding 1 cup water to prevent sticking.

 Cook until tender, stirring often.

 Mash with a potato masher.
-This works well especially if you like chunky applesauce.
-If desired you can use a wire whisk on the apples at the end of cooking to get a smoother consistency.
+This works well if you like chunky applesauce.
+If desired, you can use a wire whisk on the apples at the end of cooking to get a smoother consistency.

 Reheat sauce to a boil, again stirring often to prevent sticking.